wenchonglee/paradigms/README.md

 # Paradigms on the frontend

-> This article is meant for a wide audience
+> This article is meant for a wide audience.
-> If you're a frontend developer you should know most of the content here.
-Skip ahead to the sections you're curious in
+> If you're a frontend developer you should know most of the content here, skip ahead to the sections you're curious in.

 It has been a number of years since the boom of frameworks like React, Vue, Angular, ...etc.
 In the last couple of years, you may have also seen new frameworks like Qwik & Astro rising in popularity.